Learn more about our Curriculum

 BL204 - Evangelism Strategies

-Evangelism Strategies is designed to help believers hone their skills in fulfilling the Great Commission.
+Evangelism Strategies is designed to help believers hone their skill in fulfilling the Great Commission.
 The course covers three major topics:

 Apologetics offers a comprehensive way to defend our faith in a rational and logical way.